asdcid/Comparison-of-neighbour-joining-software/README.md

 python convert2stockholm.py $inputFile $outputFile
 ```

-- Subsample the reads
+- Subsample the reads, using ``:
+-
 ```
 1. subread < total reads, if subread > total reads, output all reads

 ```

 ***NOTE***
 >The name of input alignment file should not contain ':'.

 ### 3. Modify the configure file `config.yaml`

 ```
-# The path of directory including the input alignments (support MSA in .fasta, .sth and distance matrix format)
+# The path of directory including the input alignments.
 INPUTDIR : '/path/of/input/directory'

+# The format of input alignment.
+Only support MSA in fasta (fasta) or stockholm format (sth), or distance matrix (dist)
+INPUTFORMAT : 'dist'

 # The path of output directory
 OUTPUTDIR : '/path/of/output/directory'